The Common Sense Accord

 - Minimum Service Years for Free Agency: 6 Years

-- Generate International Free Agents: More (12 per year)/NPB: Default (2 per year)
+- Generate International Free Agents: 30 per year

 - Draft Pick Compensation for lost FA’s: Enabled